Tel Amnora

 (half-elf, 67, LN): Head chef and owner of the Harp.
 He is a gourmet of the highest order, always seeking new ingredients.
 He has a penchant for exotic animal parts, and often has well-paying contracts for adventurers to fetch wyvern eggs, giant shark roe, fresh rawsley, or some other hard-to-acquire delicacy.

-The glowing entrance to this permanent Magnificient Mansion is located on a small but beautifully gardened park close to Imon Silroth.
+The glowing entrance to this permanent Magnificent Mansion is located on a small but beautifully gardened park close to Imon Silroth.
 Inside lies one of the greatest magical shops in the Estian Sea, where you can buy anything a wizard desires: spellbooks, quills, inks, rare scrolls, spell foci and components, magical trinkets, dragonchess sets, robes, and more.

 The magical goods sold here are made by House Silroth, and their violet banners adorn the walls inside.
 Security here is tight, with conjured elementals ready to intervene at first sight of trouble, and several defensive enchantments laid over the space.